Do the Digit Insurance

 • Folding one leg at a time without overlapping the thighs can be done slowly.
 Start the exercise by folding only one leg and one elbow, then progress to the full stance after many repetitions.

 So, now that you know the benefits of Gomukhasana, it is clear that practising it with the help of an instructor can improve your mental and physical health.
 In addition, individuals should remember that a better body posture would boost their confidence.
-Apart from that, it increases their productivity and reduces the risk of injuries.
+It also increases their productivity and reduces the risk of injuries.

 Can menstruating women perform Gomukhasana?